simplecircuitsmodular/bads/README.md

 Changes:

 03MAY18 v0.0: First commit and working code.
 No comments, serial debugging stuff left in.
 Still rough, but funtional.
 There may be some unused variables.
+07MAY18: v0.0.1: Removed serial to allow D0 and D1 to be used as inputs.
+Added ability to clear all or clear individual channels by wiring a momentary toggle to D0, D1, and gnd.
+Switching to clear all immidiately clears all channels, switching to clear channel then triggering a channel clears that channel.
+Basic comments added.

 ## License
 CC BY-SA 4.0.
 See LICENSE.md for full text.